avolab/episystem-workshop/scChIC-seq_tutorial.md

 >    - "Choose computation mode": `Bins`
 >    - "Bin size in bp": `100000`
 >    - "Input bigwig files": the four imported `bigwig` files
->    - "Output file": results.npz
+>    - "Output file": `results.npz`
 >
 >    Using these parameters, the tool will take bins of 100000 bp.
 For each bin the overlapping reads in each sample will be computed and stored into a matrix.
 >
-> 4. Check results using `plotCorrelation`.
+> 3. Check results using `plotCorrelation`.
 Remember that you can type `plotCorrelation` by itself in the terminal to see the list of options.
 Use to following parameters to explore the file `results.npz`:
 >    - "Correlation method": `Pearson` or `Spearman` (which do you think is more appropriate here?
 Check by inspecting the scatterplots)
 >    - Plot `heatmap` or `scatterplot`.
 >    - In the scatter plot, you can plot output in log scale (--log1p) for visualization.
 What happens if you do not use this option?
 >
 > You can visualize the output by using the command `open` in the terminal.
-To go back to the terminal, select the corresponding tab in the top of your screen.
+To go back to the terminal, select the corresponding tab in the top of your screen with the mouse.
 >
 > > ### Questions
 > > - From the correlation plot, can you infer which clusters correspond to the same cell type in H3K4me1 and H3K4me3?

 # Step 4: Exploring `bam` files on the IGV browser

 Now, go to the directory `EpiSyStem_Workshop_Files/sorted_bams_filtered`, which contains a 6 different `bam` files.
-These files have been prepared by the instructors and only contain only reads falling in specific genomic regions, in order to reduce the file size.
+These files have been prepared by the instructors and only contain reads falling in specific genomic regions, in order to reduce the file size.
 For each modification, we have clustered single cells into three separate `bam` files, associated with one of three cell types: erythroblast, granulocytes, and B-cells.
 Your job is to explore which `bam` file is associated with which cell type by looking at cell-type specific regions in the genome browser.

-Download the `.bam` and `.bam.bai` files onto your computer (`.bam.bai` files are important for hte IGV browser to be able to read the contents of the `bam` file).
+Download the `.bam` and `.bam.bai` files onto your computer (`.bam.bai` files are indexes used by the IGV browser to quickly read the contents of the `bam` file).
 In order to download the files, select with your mouse the `Files` tab, go to the `EpiSyStem_Workshop_Files/sorted_bams_filtered` folder, select all the files present and create a zip folder.
-Next, download the zip folder onto yoru computer and unzip it.
+Next, download the zip folder onto your computer and unzip it.

 Open first the 3 `bam` files belonging to the modification H3K4me1 using IGV, which should already be installed on your computer.
-And explore the following cell-type specific regions:
+Explore the following cell-type specific regions:
 ```
 chr7    114972165       116898716
 chr7    103325741       104425479